 Here is a sketch of my ideal sauna, drawn in ideal conditions

-on scratch paper in a dimly lit changing room, with a couple beers, taking a sauna with an architect and contractor friend, while at my island lake cabin:
+on graph paper in a dimly lit changing room, between sauna rounds with two buddies: an architect and contractor, while sipping a couple beers at my island lake cabin:

 - Efficient: a 6’x8′ hot room is a nice size.
 Big enough to accommodate as a one person sauna to a six person sauna, yet small enough to heat quickly and efficiently.

 - Compact: 8’x12′ overall building dimensions.
 Most building codes don’t require a building permit for structures less than 100 sq. ft.

 - Divine proportion: the golden ratio of architecture, harmony within nature, plus all your building materials come in dimensions that offer minimal cutting and waste (to burn in your sauna stove).

 - Two rooms: Critical in cold climates.
 Just as grocery stores have double doors as an energy saver, your sauna should have a changing room.
 It’s impossible to have an efficient sauna if the door from the hot room opens to the outside.
 Close the door!

 - Stadium seating: 24″ wide benches are the bomb.
 Great flow.